 #5 – Fuel sources

 Wood, propane, butane, gasoline, etc. What fuel sources do you need to keep your heat source up and working?
-If you’re solely on electrical power, I’d encourage you to source alternative methods to your water, heat, cooking, and power.
+If you’re solely on electrical power, I’d encourage you to source alternative methods for your water, heat, cooking, and power.